hengshuaiyao/HengshuaiYao.github.io/README.md

  - Neurips 2027 Area Chair.
  - ICML 2027 Area Chair.

+[One patent](Huawei's action model started from our works at Huawei. https://patents.google.com/patent/US20190101917A1/en) we applied in 2017 was the precuror for the "WEWA" arthitecture (see [Huawei 2025 annual report](https://www-file.huawei.com/dam/asset/view/dec782afd1544f558c32fc76e3141334.pdf), page number 66), used for [super-human driving efforts](https://www.eeworld.com.cn/qcdz/eic695593.html).
+Now it's time to scale that superintelligence for agents.

 ## Research Interests
 **Model-based reinforcement learning**, and **step-size adaptation** are interesting.
 There is a connection between the two seemingly unrelated topics.
 The "learning to accelerate" paper below has the details.

 I worked on multi-step linear Dyna-style planning, model-based approximate policy iteration, and a reinforcement learning perspective for PageRank.
 I explored reinforcement learning for NCSoft game studio in San Francisco.
 I was the founding PM of a few joint lab projects between University of Alberta and Huawei Technologies Canada.
 I have mentored 20 graduate students from UofA.
 I was an adjunct professor at Department of Computing Science, University of Alberta.
 I was a principle researcher when working at  Noah's Ark (leading the Planning team for Huawei Global automonous driving project), and Hisilicon (leading chipset operator acceleration).
-[One patent](Huawei's action model started from our works at Huawei. https://patents.google.com/patent/US20190101917A1/en) we applied in 2017 was the precuror for the "WEPA" arthitecture (released in 2025), used for [super-human driving efforts](https://www.eeworld.com.cn/qcdz/eic695593.html).
-Now it's time to scale that superintelligence for agents.

 [My google scholar](https://scholar.google.ca/citations?user=R_wcnUgAAAAJ&hl=en)